anyoptimization/pymoo/docs/source/customization/permutation.md

 +++

 The traditional traveling salesman problem aims to minimize the time to travel to visit each city exactly once.
-Since a permutation can start with an arbitrary number, it is advisable to avoid oranges with apples and to repair each individual to start with the index `0`.
+Since a permutation can start with an arbitrary number, it is advisable to avoid mixing oranges with apples and to repair each individual to start with the index `0`.
 Therefore, let us define a `Repair` operator as follows:

 ```{code-cell} ipython3
 import numpy as np